Physics Mentor, IIT Madras | Updated on - Jun 28, 2026

 NCERT Solutions Class 12 Physics Chapter 5 Magnetism and Matter FAQs

 Ques.
-What are the main topics in ncert solutions class 12 physics chapter 5?
+How many questions are solved in ncert solutions class 12 physics chapter 5?

 Ans.
-The class 12 physics chapter 5 ncert solutions cover the bar magnet class 12 as an equivalent magnetic dipole (axial and equatorial fields), Gauss's law of magnetism, Earth magnetism class 12 (declination, dip, horizontal component), magnetisation and magnetic intensity class 12, and the magnetic properties of materials class 12 (diamagnetism, paramagnetism, ferromagnetism, hysteresis loop).
+All 11 NCERT exercise questions, Q5.1 to Q5.11, are solved step by step.
+They span the bar magnet class 12 as an equivalent magnetic dipole, Gauss's law of magnetism, Earth magnetism class 12 (declination, dip, horizontal component), and the magnetic properties of materials class 12.
+Use the Exercise-by-Exercise Breakdown table above to jump to the answer you need.

 Ques.
 What is the torque on a bar magnet in physics class 12 chapter 5 ncert solutions?